andriustheviking/unreal-notes/unreal-objects.md

 - Players' camera must be "activated"

+- Best done in Blueprint

 ### SpringArm

 - Controls camera w/r/t player or whatever

 - Set Camera Lag and Rotation on springarm to give sense of inertia to camera

+- "Use Pawn Control Rotation" automatically sets camera rotation to parent pawn

+- Camera should always look downl SpringArm

+- "Socket Offset" can offset spring arm origin so an offset camera will connect straight to player (ie over the shoulder).
+So that in Over the should set up, the spring arm (and camera) compresses toward the player, instead of straight ahead.

 ### CameraShake